Xtrah/IT2810-P3/README.md

 - `npm run cy:run` to run cypress tests (headlessly)
 - `npm run cy:open` to run cypress tests (with GUI)

-Cypress tests assumes you have backend and frontend running.
+Cypress tests assume you have backend and frontend running.

 ### Frontend file structure

 We wanted a file structure which supports maintainability and you can find functionality in files where you expect to find them. `components` contains components which have been extracted for easier read or are reused. `pages` contains components which are parents for a route. functions for the graphql- queries and -mutations. `types` contains the typescript typings. `utils` contains functions which are extracted for easier read or helper functions which are used multiple places.
 In `utils` we have the graphql strings we use to query and mutate data. `App.tsx` is the root component.
+As for tests, cypress tests are in `/cypress` while the other tests are in `src/__tests__`.

 ```
-frontend
+cypress
 src
+├───__tests__
 ├───components
 ├───pages
 ├───types